 - Income levels a number of main income streams are subject to demand, in particular parking, bereavement services and planning.
 The Council has limited means to address issues of demand however income is an area that receives particular budget monitoring attention with new or diverse forms of income being explored - Interest rates the on-going period of low interest rates has impacted on investment returns.
 Any overall decrease in rates will reduce income.
-An increase or decrease in interest rates of 0.25% changes investment income by about £91,000. - Inflationary pressures price inflation remained at 2.3% in March and is anticipated to remain above the Bank of England's 2% target for this year; - Pension's costs although the Council's share of the liabilities in the pension fund showed an improvement in 2017/18, the Council continues to face the pressure of the rising costs of pension's provision.
+An increase or decrease in interest rates of 0.25% changes investment income by about £70,000. - Inflationary pressures price inflation remained at 1.9% in March and is present volatile, nevertheless provision exists as per the Bank of England's 2% target.; - Pension's costs although the Council's share of the liabilities in the pension fund showed an improvement in 2018/19, the Council continues to face the pressure of the rising costs of pension's provision with costs increasing by 2% per annum.